HealthReact Privacy Policy

 - technical logs are retained for a limited period necessary for security, debugging, and audit purposes,

-- OAuth tokens are retained while the participant's external service connection remains active or while needed for the study,
+- OAuth tokens are retained only while the participant's Google Health connection remains active and the connection is needed for the approved study,

 - data may be deleted, anonymised, or archived after the relevant retention period.